-Leslie Falconer is the President and CEO of the Experience Early Learning Co., publisher of early childhood books, music and preschool curriculum.
-She has written, produced, and published several child development tools including the Mother Goose Time preschool curriculum and children's music CDs.
+Leslie Falconer is the President and CEO of the Experience Early Learning Co., a publisher of early childhood books, music and preschool curriculum.
+She has written, produced, and published several child development tools including the Mother Goose Time preschool curriculum and children's music.
 Leslie has been invited to be a guest author for various early childhood education journals and has spoken on related topics for several early childhood education organizations.
 She is also the trustee of the Alabaster Fund which supports early childhood education initiatives worldwide.
-On her downtime, Leslie loves to be outside hiking and enjoying beautiful Traverse City, Michigan with her husband and three active daughters.
+In her free time, Leslie loves to be outside hiking and enjoying beautiful Traverse City, Michigan with her husband and three active daughters.

 In 1999 Melanie Jones left a lucrative career in the corporate sector to devote herself full time to the character education program for youth she began in 1986.
-She is the founder and director of Speak to Children, a non-profit organization specializing in teaching children and teens character development.
-Melanie has worked expansively to integrate her program in education and devoted years traveling nationwide and globally teaching the lessons in schools, associations, as well as training teachers and parents.
-She believes in teaching the whole child, educating both on the academic, social and personal level.
-Fostering self-awareness and educating youth with life skills create leaders who bring positive social change and influence society in a constant changing global world.
+She is the Founder and Director of Speak to Children, a non-profit organization specializing in teaching children and youth character development.
+Melanie has worked to integrate her program in education and has devoted years traveling nationwide and globally to bring Speak to Children to schools, associations, and teacher and parent trainings.
+She believes in teaching the whole child, on the academic, social, and personal levels.
+Fostering self-awareness and educating youth with important life skills creates leaders who bring positive social change and influence society in a dynamic world.

 Melanie studied psychology, child development and sociology.
 She earned her BA from the University of San Francisco and has a Masters of Science in Organizational Development from the Masagung Graduate School of Management at the University of San Francisco.